 A simplified representation of an agent's execution flow involving an LLM call, a tool execution, and a final LLM call to synthesize the answer.
 LangSmith captures each of these steps with detailed inputs and outputs.

-Decoding Agent Behavior from Traces
+Analyzing Agent Behavior from Traces

-.
-Is the agent formatting the input correctly for the tool?
+- Verify Tool Usage: Examine the arguments passed to the tool.
+Is the agent formatting the input correctly?
 Is it extracting the right information from its memory or previous steps to use as input?

-(tool output).
+- Inspect Observations: Look at the tool output.
 Was the information returned what the agent expected?
 If the tool errored, the trace will show the exception, helping pinpoint the failure.

 - Track State: See how information (or lack thereof) propagates through the steps.
-Is the agent correctly incorporating new data from observations into subsequent reasoning steps?
+Is the agent correctly incorporating new data from observations into subsequent steps?

 Troubleshooting Common Agent Problems with Traces